vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 Spring RSocket creates a [RSocketRequesterBuilder](https://github.com/spring-projects/spring-framework/blob/main/spring-messaging/src/main/java/org/springframework/messaging/rsocket/RSocketRequester.java#L164) bean at startup.
 This bean provides a builder for creating new [RSocketRequesters](https://github.com/spring-projects/spring-framework/blob/main/spring-messaging/src/main/java/org/springframework/messaging/rsocket/RSocketRequester.java).
 An `RSocketRequester` provides a single connection interface to RSocket operations usually across a network.

 RSocket Security can be applied at the setup and or request levels.
-If an connection is shared across multiple users, then it is recommended to authenticate the setup with it's own 'connectivity' user,then each request with its specific user.
+If a connection is shared across multiple users, then it is recommended to authenticate the setup with its own 'connectivity' user,then each request with its specific user.
 We will discuss both methods below.

 ### Authentication Styles on the Client